-This is fairly recent in Singapore, and is a phishing attack in the guise of a rental request.
+This is a phishing attack in the guise of a rental request.
 With this rental scam, the tenant insists on paying you first.
 They’ll claim they want to transfer their security deposit, or the first month’s rent, but can only do so via services like PayPal.

-This year, several Singaporean landlords have reported being targeted for such a scam on anti-scam site scamalert.sg, citing the name the scammer used as Tan Mui Joo.
+Several Singaporean landlords have also shared about being targeted for such a scam on anti-scam site scamalert.sg, using names such as Tan Mui Joo.

 As a rule, never trust a tenant who’s eager to pay before even viewing the property.